 Adept as the performances are, however, Babyteeth‘s bittersweet mood can only hold off the overwrought emotions of the sub-genre for so long.
 Rarely, if ever, does a scene goes by in which the characters’ moods are not wrenched up through the gears–either fighting, expressing love, or some heavy combination of the two–and the returns inevitably, and gnawingly, diminish.
 Indeed, like the ramshackle family it so fondly depicts, Babyteeth is not without its flaws but it does suggest a confident new voice in independent cinema.

-Babyteeth screened at Thessaloniki International Film Festival.
+Babyteeth screened at Thessaloniki International Film Festival and opens June 19.